cooper/juno/doc/technical/jelp.md

 Propagates the changing of one or more user fields.

 ## Optional core commands

-These commands SHOULD be implemented by servers, but failure to do so will not substantially affect network continuity.
+These commands SHOULD be implemented by servers when applicable, but failure to do so will not substantially affect network continuity.

+### ADMIN

+Remote `ADMIN` request.

+### CONNECT

+Remote `CONNECT`.

 ### FJOIN